-We evaluate heuristics that broadcast data either with uniform randomness, or favoring certain types of items such as: new votes, personal votes, votes similar to the personal votes or the intersection between the interests of the sender and the ones of potential receivers.
+new votes, personal votes, votes similar to the personal votes or the intersection between the interests of the sender and the ones of potential receivers.
 Some input for these heuristics may come from information about interests of peers, and potentially their GPS location and velocity (bearing and speed).
 For efficiency, once packed, data can be broadcast several times.
 A set of queues are maintained to implement these heuristics.

-To enable comparison between the described heuristics, a utility model is introduced where the dissemination of each item is associated with a numerical value.
-For example, the utility value for disseminating personal votes and opinions can be considered to be the highest, followed by the utility value for disseminating votes with similar choices as the personal ones.
-The average utility value for disseminating opposing opinions is assumed smaller, but for various users it can be either positive or negative (based on whether they want their choice to succeed by any mean, or they are principled and ready to submit to the opinion of others, or they are open and willing to learn from other's justifications and to eventually change their minds).
+To enable comparison between the described heuristics, a utility model is introduced where the dissemination of each item is associated with a numerical utility value.
+For example, the utility value for disseminating personal votes and opinions can be considered to be the highest, followed by the utility value for disseminating votes with choices similar to the personal ones.
+The average utility value for disseminating opposing opinions is assumed smaller, but for various users it can be either positive or negative (based on whether they want their choice to succeed by any mean, or they are principled and ready to submit to the opinion of others, or they are open and willing to learn from other's justifications and to potentially change their minds).
 The utility for disseminating votes on which the current user abstains can be assumed in certain experiments to have an average value between the utility for similar opinions and opposing opinions.
 The impact of the actual numerical ranges of these utilities on results can also be evaluated.

-After presenting the background and related work, we continue by introducing the concepts involved in decentralized polling and a sample data model for the storage of each node.
-Subsequently we present the protocol for broadcasting in terms of message components and their semantic.
+After presenting the background and related work, we continue by introducing a sample application performing decentralized deliberative petition drives or polling and a sample data model for the storage of each node.
+Subsequently we present the protocol for broadcasting data in terms of message components and their semantic.
 In section Heuristics we discuss the tested techniques and the involved data structures.
 After describing the preliminary experimental settings and results, we end with conclusions.